affa24ju/MindMateApi/README.md

-## MyJournalApi
+## MindMateApi
-This is the backend API for MyJournalFrontend application.
+This repository is clonned from MyJournalAPI to further development.
+That's why application name is MyJournalApi.
+This is the backend API for MindMateFrontend application.

 ## Features
 **Authentication**